Charles County, Maryland: Board of Commissioners

 Charles County is governed by county commissioners, the traditional form of county government in Maryland.
 There are five commissioners.
 As of 2022, they are:

 Charles County is entirely within the 5th Congressional District, which also includes Calvert, St. Mary's, and parts of Anne Arundel and Prince George's counties.
-The current representative is Democratic House Majority Leader and (former House Minority Whip) Steny H. Hoyer.
+The current representative is former Democratic House Majority Leader and former House Minority Whip Steny H. Hoyer.

 Geography

 According to the U.S. Census Bureau, the county has an area of 643 sqmi, of which 458 sqmi is land and 185 sqmi (29%) water.

 In its western wing, along the southernmost bend in Maryland Route 224, Charles County contains a place due north, east, south, and west of the same state—Virginia.